rethinkdb/rethinkdb_rebirth/README.md

 RethinkDB is an open-source scalable database built for realtime applications.
 It exposes a new database access model -- instead of polling for changes, the developer can tell the database to continuously push updated query results to applications in realtime.
-RebirthDB allows developers to build scalable realtime apps in a fraction of the time with less effort.
+RethinkDB allows developers to build scalable realtime apps in a fraction of the time with less effort.

 ## Quick start